Baron Munchausen

 Versions of the fictional Baron have appeared on stage, screen, radio, and television, as well as in other literary works.
-Though the Baron Munchausen stories are no longer well-known in many English-speaking countries, they are still popular in continental Europe.
+Though the Baron Munchausen stories are no longer well known in many English-speaking countries, they are still popular in continental Europe.
 The character has inspired numerous memorials and museums, and several medical conditions and other concepts are named after him.

 Historical figure

 Hieronymus Karl Friedrich von Münchhausen was born on 11 May 1720 in Bodenwerder, Hanover.
+He was born into the Münchhausen family, an aristocratic family from Brunswick-Lüneburg.
+The branch to which he belonged had landed estates in Rinteln and Bodenwerder and belonged to the "Black Line" of the family which was first mentioned in 1183.
+During his lifetime, his father's second cousin, Gerlach Adolph von Münchhausen (1688–1770), was considered the most important representative of the family; He served as the Hanoverian Prime Minister under George II of Great Britain and initiated the founding of the University of Göttingen which he supervised as a curator.

-He was born into the "Black Line" of the Rinteln-Bodenwerder, an aristocratic family from Brunswick-Lüneburg.
-His cousin, Gerlach Adolph von Münchhausen, was one of the founders of the University of Göttingen and served as the Hanoverian Prime Minister.
-At a young age, Münchhausen served as a page in the royal court of Duke Anthony Ulrich of Brunswick, following the duke to the Russian Empire during the Russo-Turkish War of 1737–1739.
-In 1739, he was appointed as a cornet in the Brunswick Cuirassiers, an Imperial Russian Army cavalry regiment.
+At a young age, Hieronymus von Münchhausen served as a page in the court of Duke Anthony Ulrich of Brunswick, following the duke to the Russian Empire during the Russo-Turkish War of 1737–1739.
+The duke's wife Anna Leopoldovna became regent of Russia in 1740–1741 for their newborn son Emperor Ivan VI.
+Münchhausen was appointed as a cornet in the Brunswick Cuirassiers in 1739, an Imperial Russian Army cavalry regiment.
 On 27 November 1740, Münchhausen was promoted to the rank of lieutenant.
 Though he was stationed in Riga, Münchhausen participated in two military campaigns against the Ottoman Empire in 1740 and 1741.
-In 1744, he married Jacobine von Dunten, and six years later Münchhausen was again promoted to the rank of rotmistr.
+However, after the overthrow of the Brunswick ducal family in Russia in 1741, his career stagnated and further promotion to captain (rotmistr) took a whole decade - until 1750 - to arrive.
+The garrison city of Riga became his main place of residence during these years.
+In 1744, he married Jacobine von Dunten (1725-1790), the daughter of a Baltic knight.
+The marriage remained childless.
+These years in Riga probably influenced his skills as a storyteller, because in the Baltic German noble circles gentlemen tended to tell imaginative stories about hunting or war experiences.